spotter-kr/robosuite/robosuite/devices/networking/README.md

 ## Acknowledgments

-This module is inspired by the following sources.
+This module is based on the following sources.
 Please refer to the works below:

 - [trzy's robot-arm](https://github.com/trzy/robot-arm)